15.1 Pipeline Processing Overview

 or when multiple exposures have been taken, calstis combines the exposures, producing a cosmic ray rejected image (rootname_crj.fits) which is then passed through subsequent calibration steps (e.g., spectral extraction). - For spectroscopic exposures, calstis processes the associated wavecal exposure (see Section 3.3 Routine Wavecals) to determine the zero point offset of the wavelength and spatial scales in the science image, thereby correcting for thermal drifts and the lack of repeatability of the mode select mechanism.
 Raw wavecal data are stored in the file rootname_wav.fits to distinguish them from the uncalibrated science data in rootname_raw.fits.

 Figure 15.1 through Figure 15.3 show example outputs from the calstis pipeline.
 The calstis program propagates statistical errors and tracks data quality flags through the calibration process.
 Although calstis is written in C, convenient Python wrapper programs are available as part of the stenv environment.
 These routines may be used to recreate the results of the pipeline (e.g., by re-running calstis in its entirety) or to customize the processing by running modular components such as as basic two-dimensional image reduction (basic2d), two-dimensional spectral extraction (x2d), one-dimensional spectral extraction (x1d), or cosmic ray rejection (ocrreject).
 Users can manually update the reference files listed in FITS headers by using the crds.bestrefs script.
 The calibration steps that calstis performs depends on the type of data.
-The action of each processing step is controlled by the value of a keyword flag in the FITS header.
+The action of each processing step is controlled by the value of a keyword flag in the FITS header (either OMIT or PERFORM).
 However, data obtained by available-but-unsupported-modes are calibrated only through flat-fielding in the pipeline.

 Observers can retrieve STIS data from the MAST Portal, the HST Archive, or can use the Astropy module astroquery.mast to query and download data.